 Better than searching for four-leaf clovers, these Baileys Hot Chocolate Bombs are sure to strike gold at your next get-together!
 Crafted with 4 key ingredients and a piping bag, these milk chocolate bombs are sure to be the crown jewel of the night.

 Boozy hot cocoa bombs are also a fun homemade gift, perfect for a house warming or holiday hostess gift.
-If you’re looking for a non-alcohol recipe, here’s a recipe for gorgeous Christmas Hot Chocolate Bombs.
+These Kahlua Hot Chocolate Bombs are delish too!

 Serve or gift these are super cute cocoa bombs for Valentine’s Day, St Patrick’s Day, Halloween or Christmas.
 Simply change up the sprinkles based on the season or holiday and you can use this recipe all year round.